 - History.
 O.T. history argues against a pan-Israel conversion.
 Such a doctrine would reduce the words of the prophets, from Elijah to John the Baptist, to empty challenges to repentance.
 What's the urgency in responding to the message if you're going to be saved either way?
 Besides, it would be both arbitrary and unjust to deprive every previous generation of guaranteed salvation, and not the one still alive at the Second Coming.

 - Relevance!
 What would have been the relevance of Romans 9-11 for Paul's readers if there were no application they could appreciate?
 "Don't worry about your Jewish friends; in 2000 years a whole generation of their descendants will come to Christ!"
 Cold comfort.
 People needed to know what the situation was with unbelieving Israel in their time -- not in ours.
-Romans was written not in 2015 AD, but c.55-58 AD.
+Romans was written not in 1958, but around 58 AD.
 And Paul tells them: a remnant will indeed be saved.

 - Jealousy.
 Paul writes, "I make the most of my ministry in order somehow to make my fellow Jews jealous, and thus save some of them" (11:14).
 The conversion of the Gentiles was intended to provoke jealousy among the Jews in Paul's generation.
 They would realize they were missing out on the fulfillment of the promises, and decide to accept the invitation to the party.
 Remember that Paul was the uniquely chosen apostle to the Gentiles (11:13).
 Paul clearly sees his own ministry as a key part in the process of all (true) Israel being reached.
 As he explains, he envisions the salvation of some.
 He does not unrealistically expect all national or ethnic Israel to be saved.